 8. The NRF, after successful verification, then generates and provides an access token to the NWDAF MTLF (FL Server); the claims in the token include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service Consumer (subject), NF type of the NF Service Producer (audience), expected service name(s), (scope), expiration time (expiration), FL group ID, Analytics ID(s), ML model ID(s) and optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources), with NF(NWDAF AnLF OR MTLF) Service Consumer Instance (subject), to authorize both NF(NWDAF AnLF OR MTLF) Service Consumer (e.g..
 NWDAF) and NWDAF MTLF (FL Server) to consume the services of NWDAF MTLF (FL Client).

-Editor's Note: Use of Model ID, FL group id is FFS and based on SA2's conclusions.
+NOTE 2: Usage of Model ID and FL group ID and alignment with TS 23.288[5] is not addressed in the present document.

 9. NWDAF MTLF (FL Server) finalize the FL group with NWDAF MTLF (FL Client) selected from the list received from NRF.